knunery/codex/README.md

 ```

 #### Current Keymaps in `Preferences: Key Bindings - User`
-Get rid of the dumb OS X special characters for the alt key, and use emacs meta bindings
+Get rid of the dumb OS X special characters for the alt key, and use emacs meta bindings, tabs indent rather than tab
 ```
 [
   { "keys": ["option+b"], "command": "move", "args": {"by": "subwords", "forward": false} },